Gag order issued for couple accused of leaving adopted girl

 Tippecanoe Superior 2 Judge Steve Meyer told Michael Barnett, Kristine Barnett and their counsel that they can’t discuss the girl’s medical, mental or education records in media interviews.

-The judge says they may discuss the allegations and their defense in general terms.
+The judge said they may discuss the allegations and their defense in general terms, as long as their comments do not impugn the couple’s adopted daughter.
+They face two counts of neglect.

-Authorities say the now-divorced couple adopted the Ukrainian orphan with dwarfism in 2010, and a doctor estimated her to be 8 years old that same year.
+Authorities said the now-divorced couple adopted the Ukrainian orphan with dwarfism in 2010, and a doctor estimated her to be 8 years old that same year.
 Before leaving for Canada in 2013, the couple legally changed her age to 22.

-The Journal and Courier reports the Barnetts have been detailing the girl’s mental health and medical conditions in talk show appearances and media interviews.
-They each face two counts of neglect.
+The Barnetts have been detailing the girl’s mental health and medical conditions in talk show appearances and media interviews, the Journal and Courier reported.
+They each claimed in interviews that they were scammed because the girl was posing as a child.

+Tippecanoe County Deputy Prosecutor Jackie Starbuck said the state did not oppose to those statements.

+Starbuck said that prosecutors filed for a gag order last week because those characteristics can cause pretrial publicity that makes it difficult to find unbiased jurors.

 Information from: Journal and Courier, http://www.jconline.com